gulyilmazz/gulyilmazz/README.md

 ---

 ### 💫 About Me
-I have built a strong foundation in **web development** using HTML, CSS, and JavaScript.
+I started my journey in **web development**, building a solid foundation with HTML, CSS, and JavaScript.
-Currently, I’m focusing on expanding my knowledge in **Artificial Intelligence** and **Machine Learning**.
+Currently, I’m deeply focused on **Deep Learning and Artificial Intelligence**, where I love exploring how data and algorithms can learn and create.
-I enjoy building projects that combine both creativity and intelligence.
+I’m especially interested in **neural networks, model optimization, and intelligent systems**.

-- 🔭 Currently working on AI and ML projects
+- 🔭 Working on Deep Learning and AI projects
-- 🌱 Learning Deep Learning and AI frameworks
+- 🌱 Learning advanced frameworks and model architectures
 - 📫 Reach me: **yilmazlutfiyegul@gmail.com**

 ---